JConfMexico/jalapenio/CODE_OF_CONDUCT.md

 If you witness or experience any behavior that violates this Code of Conduct, please report it to the event organizers immediately.
 You can do so by:

 - Finding a staff member or organizer in person.
-- Contacting the organizers via email at [contact@jalapenio-unconf.org](mailto:contact@jalapenio-unconf.org).
-- Sending a direct message to the official event Slack channel.

 ## Consequences